Whitepaper: AI Assurance Forum Report

 Compatible with established AI governance frameworks

-ASQI can support established regulations and standards like the EU AI Act, ISO/ IEC 42001, AI Verify, and company policies.
+ASQI can support established regulations and standards like the EU AI Act, ISO IEC 42001, AI Verify, and company policies.
+Many indicators of quality will help to support compliance with such established governance frameworks.

 7.